Software environment

 module load

-To load a module to use the module load
+To load a module to use the module load command.
+For example, to load

 the default version of GROMACS into your environment, use: